ph101pp/react-mount/readme.md

 _React is running._

 ##Tag content
-You can write normal HTML or JSX in your custom tags.<br>
+Content of custom tags can be written in Html or JSX.
-All children of your custom tag will be available in the mounted react component with `this.props.children`.
+All children of a custom tag will be available in the mounted react component with `this.props.children`.

 ##Expressions and Properties
 `{expressions}` can be used within a tag and are executed properly.